Selani-Indrapala/Custom-Object-Detection-and-Novel-Bounding-Box-Metric-with-YOLO/README.md

 - Train for 10 epochs
 - Save the model results in the `runs/train/cat_and_dog_yolov5s_results` directory

+### 3. The Loss Function

+The current implementation is for the loss function that only considers the size similarity as an additional metric as this gave the best performance.
+The loss function can be viewed under utils/loss.py in the ComputeLoss class under the __call__ function.
+The hyperparameter weights for each loss metric can be found under data/hyps/hyp.scratch-low.yaml.

 ## Model Evaluation

 After training, you can evaluate the model on the validation set using the following command: